Burlington Danes Imaging Centre

 We advised that groundworks beneath this should allow for the removal of obstructions and possible existing basements prior to the installation of a new basement.
 Piled foundations were adopted across the scheme due to the irregular grid arrangements above, which varied according to use.

-The first block, on the southern side of the site, houses the building’s laboratories, the brief for which was to provide spaces which were as flexible and ‘futureproof’ as possible; the adjacent building comprises associated office and administration space.
+The first block, on the southern side of the site, houses the building’s laboratories, the brief for which was to provide spaces that were as flexible and future-proof as possible; the adjacent building comprises associated office and administration space.

-A striking feature is the steel-frame epistitial wall which provides an accessible and semi-exposed service route between high-level plant and laboratories at each level, whilst also aiding ventilation and acting as a thermal buffer.
-Glass panels were originally considered but were replaced by perforated stainless steel, with each panel supported vertically and laterally by its connection to the access walkway, which in turn is supported by steel hangers above each storey.
+A striking feature is the steel-framed epistitial wall that provides an accessible and semi-exposed service route between high-level plant and laboratories at each level, whilst also aiding ventilation and acting as a thermal buffer.
+Glass panels were originally considered, but were replaced by perforated stainless steel, with each panel supported vertically and laterally by its connection to the access walkway, which is in turn supported by steel hangers above each storey.

 A new medical research centre with a tiered structure and sleek façades